sbinhimd/simon/README.md

 Simon is a memory game where you have to remember the buttons presses and press it again in the same order, can you ?

 ### Technical Used
-What technologies you used that helped you build this project.

 ```
 HTML (just for the script and css link)